Pbarnett/github-link-up-buddy/INTEGRATION_AND_DEPLOYMENT_PLAN.md

 grafana.com
 .
 If initial measurements show we’re above 200ms, we’ll investigate and optimize (maybe caching, query optimization, CDN for static assets, etc.).
 Uptime 99.9% means < ~43 minutes of downtime per month.
 Using robust CI/CD (with health checks and gradual deployment) and redundant instances will help achieve this.
 Monitoring ensures we know immediately if downtime occurs so we can rectify it.
 5.3 Feature Rollout Strategy with LaunchDarkly
 We will employ a phased rollout for the Profile Revamp (and by extension Wallet) using LaunchDarkly, as described: internal → team → beta → 100%.
 This mitigates risk by limiting exposure if something goes wrong.
 Phase 0 – Internal Only: Initially, keep profile_ui_revamp and wallet_ui off for all except internal users.
-We can use LaunchDarkly user segments or targeting rules: e.g., “if user email ends with @ourcompany.com, enable profile_ui_revamp”.
+We can use LaunchDarkly user segments or targeting rules: e.g., "if user email ends with @ourcompany.com, enable profile_ui_revamp".
 This way, only employees see the new profile (regardless of the percentage rollout, we explicitly include staff).
 This is effectively our dogfooding stage.
 Phase 1 – 5% Beta: Gradually enable the feature to a small % of real users.
 For instance, set profile_ui_revamp to 5% rollout (randomly assigned) launchdarkly.com
 , and similarly a small % for wallet_ui (or leave wallet at 0% until profile is higher).
 This is our beta test with a minimal subset of customers.
-We’ll closely monitor metrics and feedback during this phase.
+We'll closely monitor metrics and feedback during this phase.
 LaunchDarkly does the random sampling so the 5% distribution is unbiased.
 Phase 2 – 25% (Expanded Beta): If all goes well in phase 1 (no major errors in logs, performance is good, feedback is positive), increase profile_ui_revamp to 25% launchdarkly.com
 .
 At this point, a quarter of users get the new experience.
 We likely include some known friendly users or maybe premium users if that fits (though random is fine).
 Continue monitoring.
 Also at this stage, maybe start ramping wallet_ui to 10% (since profile revamp is more broadly on, we can begin enabling wallet for some of those users).
 Phase 3 – 50% and Beyond: Gradually roll out to 50%, then 75%, and finally 100% over a span of days or weeks, assuming metrics remain good.
-This “percentage-based deployment” strategy is exactly what LaunchDarkly is built for launchdarkly.com
+This "percentage-based deployment" strategy is exactly what LaunchDarkly is built for launchdarkly.com
 , and some companies even automate it with rules to auto-increase if error rates are low launchdarkly.com